 Running only a single control-plane node can be error-prone and disruptive.

 Read through the high availability documentation to learn how to set up a cluster with redundant control plane.

 The default networking of kOps, Cilium, is suitable for production.

 Read through the networking page to see what the other CNI choices are.

 Private topology ¶

-By default kOps will create clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.
+By default, kOps will create IPv4 clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.

 Cluster spec ¶

-kops command allows you to configure some aspects of your cluster, but for almost any production cluster, you want to change settings that is not accecible through CLI.
+kops command allows you to configure some aspects of your cluster, but for almost any production cluster, you will want to change settings that are not accessible through the CLI.
 The cluster spec can be exported as a yaml file and checked into version control.